ns1/ns1-privatedns/docker-compose/README.md

 Use to start all container images on a single host: `data`, `dns`, `web`, `xfr`, and `cache`.
 Useful for spinning up everything locally to get familair with the system.

-**IMPORTANT NOTE**: THIS FILE IS NOT ADVISABLE FOR USE IN PRODUCTION.
+**IMPORTANT NOTE**: It is not advisable to use this file in production.

 #### Variables: